 Before its association with mesothelioma was discovered, asbestos was used in 3,000 to 5,000 products that posed an extremely high risk to consumers and the workers that created the products.

-Experienced Mesothelioma Lawyers
+Experienced Tulsa Mesothelioma/Personal Injury Lawyers

 The effects of asbestos were widely known by employers, but some still subjected their workers to harmful exposure.

 Mesothelioma often takes decades for any symptoms to appear, which makes it difficult to prove where the exposure might have occurred.
 However, an experienced attorney would be able to identify the origin of exposure and hold the at-fault party liable.

 If you or your loved one has been diagnosed with mesothelioma, The Edwards Law Firm’s dedicated personal injury lawyers can help you build a successful claim that may provide compensation.
 All of our attorneys work on a contingency fee basis, which means we will not charge you any fees unless you receive a fair outcome in your claim.
 Contact us today for more information.